-Mark admits that the decision to launch HelloCecil, his first tech venture following two brick and mortar service businesses, was one that had a ton of unknown risk and potential for failure.
+HelloCecil was Mark’s first tech venture, following two brick and mortar service businesses.
+He admits that the decision to launch HelloCecil had a ton of unknown risk and potential for failure.
 After all, the market has plenty of other providers who are targeting the same problem in different ways.
 Mark and Brandyn had clarity early on that they would likely need to pivot constantly to stay competitive.
-Instead of being intimidated by this reality, they instead planned for it from the very beginning.
+Instead of letting this reality intimidate them, they instead planned for it from the very beginning.

 Planning the Business

-With clarity on the fact that this would be a business that would be unique from his previous ventures, Mark spent more time than most would on planning and refining the vision.
-He and Brandyn worked tirelessly on the concept and final product, working to make sure they were entering the market at the right time, talking to the right audience, and meeting the needs of startup founders and small business owners in the right way.
+Mark knew this would be a business that would be unique from his previous ventures.
+He spent more time than most would on planning and refining the vision.
+He and Brandyn worked tirelessly on the concept and final product.
+They made sure they were entering the market at the right time, talking to the right audience.
+They planned to meet the needs of startup founders and small business owners in the right way.

 His drive to solve a clear problem was his #1 motivator.
 From day one, they viewed the situation from a specific perspective.